 Audience Engagement and Response

-Please feel free to address any of the questions below and reflect on:
+We invited audiences to address any of the questions below and reflect on:

 What does this forest offer you?
 Why do you come here?